SIGPLAN/SIGPLAN.github.io/Resources/Guidelines/ProChair.md

 Submission and Reviewing Policies
 ---------------------------------

-The Program Chair may not submit papers to the conference, and SIGPLAN Executive Committee recommends that the General Chair also not be allowed to submit papers.
+The Program Chair may not submit papers to the conference; SIGPLAN's Executive Committee recommends that the General Chair also not be allowed to submit papers.
 If Program Committee members are allowed to submit papers, their papers should be held to a higher standard, in order to avoid the